 Sample Test Cases for Database Testing

-To maintain integrity and consistency in your data, it’s crucial to utilize Database testing.
+Utilizing database testing is crucial to maintaining integrity and consistency in your data.
 While creating test cases for database testing, be sure to take care of the following components:

 - Prepare the test environment

 - Run the test

 - Validate the actual result with the expected result